kndugan/tic-tac-toe-game/README.md

 ## Roadmap of Future Improvements

-Future improvements will include keeping track of which player's turn it is and a time duration for each turn.
+Future improvements will include keeping track of which player's turn it is and a limited time duration for each turn.

 ## Questions or Comments?